qiboteam/qibo/doc/source/code-examples/advancedexamples.rst

 Readout Mitigation
 ^^^^^^^^^^^^^^^^^^
 Firstly, let's try to mitigate the readout errors.
-To do this, we can either compute the calibration matrix and use it modify the final state after the circuit execution:
+To do this, we can either compute the response matrix and use it modify the final state after the circuit execution:

 .. testcode::

-   from qibo.models.error_mitigation import apply_readout_mitigation, get_response_matrix
+   from qibo.models.error_mitigation import apply_problem_with_readout_conf, get_response_matrix

    nshots = 10000
    # compute the response matrix